 2. Yellowstone National Park

 Our favorite thing in Yellowstone was all the bacteria pools with different colors.
 Of course if you visit Yellowstone you need to stop by Old Faithful, it is quite a show.
-There are many hikes you could do.
+There are many hikes across the park, make sure to check out this complete guide of things to do in Yellowstone.
 Recommended time: four days.

 3. Glacier National Park